 Did you know that having a few houseplants in your living space can help improve concentration, enhance productivity, and boost your mood?
 Yep, and scientists believe the reason why is twofold: First, because plants help to freshen up the air and eliminate harmful toxins, thereby making you feel all-around healthier; second, because nature and greenery have long been proven to help us de-stress and unwind.
-Luckily there are many different ways to decorate with houseplants!
+Here are 8 ways to decorate with houseplants!

 This guest post is by Grace Quarer.